Hooked Fisherman

 Cons

-Neoprene waders have largely been replaced by breathables for most applications, but they're the right choice for cold CT fall surf fishing and ice fishing applications where warmth matters more than breathability.
-The Hodgman is the budget entry into neoprene that does the job.
+Neoprene waders have largely been replaced by breathables for most applications, but they remain the right call for cold-water CT fall surf fishing and ice fishing, where warmth outweighs breathability.
+Shop staff and forum threads covering late-fall striper trips consistently point to the Hodgman as the budget entry into neoprene that holds up.

-**Breathable vs neoprene:** Use breathable waders for most CT fishing (April–October).
-Use neoprene for cold water (below 45Β°F), deep wading, and ice fishing.
-Breathable waders in cold water with thermal base layers are comfortable to about 50Β°F water; below that, neoprene warmth becomes meaningful.
+**Breathable vs neoprene:** Breathable waders work for most CT fishing April through October.
+Neoprene is the better call for cold water (below 45°F), deep wading, and ice fishing.
+Breathable waders paired with thermal base layers are comfortable to about 50°F water; below that, neoprene's warmth becomes meaningful, according to anglers who fish through the shoulder seasons.